dgeorges/modeljs/README.md

 Features
 --------------------
-  - Simple easy to use and intuitive library
+  - Simple easy to use and intuitive library.
-  - No dependencies
+  - No dependencies.
-  - Can save/load Model to/from JSON with/without model meta data
+  - Can save/load Model to/from JSON with/without model meta data.
   - Can attach custom meta-data to properties that can be persisted with model.
-  - Supports models defined by a remote resource with the ability to periodically refresh
+  - Supports models defined by a remote resource with the ability to periodically refresh.
-  - remote model has option to use JSONP in the event of CORS issues
+  - remote model has option to use JSONP in the event of CORS issues.
-  - Can register on change events with any single property or group of properties
+  - Can register on change events with any single property or group of properties.
   - Model change events bubble up.
   - Can define and trigger custom events.
   - Can suppress change event notification.
   - Can batch actions into a transaction.
   - Transaction callbacks can be easily optimized.
-  - Can tie validation methods to models and properties
+  - Can tie validation methods to models and properties.
-  - Can flag any property value to not be persisted to JSON
+  - Can flag any property value to not be persisted to JSON.
-  - Can supply your own custom Formatter function to get formatted values
+  - Can retrieve FormattedValues using a custom defined Formatter.
   - Can enable logging to flag incorrect uses of api to the console.
   - Native browser Support for all browsers that support ECMA5 including and tested on IE9, Firefox 4+, Safari 5.1.4+, Chrome 7+, Opera 12+ without a shim library.
   - Works on non-ECMA5 browser with use of a shim library.
 Specifically tested on IE8 with es5-shim.